top of page

 Etiology: Trichophyton, Epidermophyton, Microsporum

-Appearance: annular erythematous plaque with central clearing
+Appearance: annular erythematous plaque with central clearing and raised scaly edge

 Locations: